juanjo157/New-Bitcoin-Sites/README.md

 - Supports a bunch of different cryptocurrencies, not just Bitcoin
 - Actually top live dealer games collection

 Their bonus terms aren't terrible like most casinos, and they don't make it impossible to withdraw winnings from promotions.
-The platform makes crypto gambling accessible to newcomers while still offering advanced features for experienced players.
+The site makes crypto gambling accessible to newcomers while still offering advanced features for experienced players.

 One Reddit comment summed it up well: "Crypto Royale came from nowhere but they're becoming one of the top crypto casino options because they actually understand what players want."
 Their UI/UX is also frequently praised as being easy to navigate, even for crypto newcomers.

-### 2. [Jackbit](https://t.co/MOZ8QsIzdQ): Best No-KYC Crypto Option for USA Players
+### 2. [Jackbit](https://t.co/ph5ejhN62d): Best No-KYC Crypto Option for USA Players

 This casino kept coming up in conversations with over 1,200 positive mentions.
 Players consistently highlighted: